 St Mary’s CE Primary School

-St. Mary’s Church of England Aided Primary School offer you a warm welcome from all the staff, children and governors.
+St. Mary’s Church of England C of E Primary School offer you a warm welcome from all the staff, children and trustees.
 All our staff are committed, enthusiastic, skilled practitioners who ensure children are happy, work hard and achieve the highest standards possible.
 Christian principles underpin everything we do, so that good manners, good discipline and respect become part of everyday life; this was evidenced in our recent, 'excellence' grading from SIAMS.
 Every child here is valued as a unique individual.
 We support families with a fantastic Family Support Unit and offer fantastic provision for SEND children and are happy to do so, because to us 'Every Child Matters!'

 We all want the best for our children and we know that children achieve more when parents and school work together.
 Parent evenings, newsletters, workshops, parents joining their children in learning, induction meetings and weekly celebration assemblies create opportunities to work in partnership.

 We believe that the teaching of Jesus: to love one another, is what makes our school such a warm, calm and welcoming place.

 - St Mary's C of E Primary School

 - ST6 5DE

 - Mrs K Cooke

 - Contact Telephone